Useful Python Libraries#

 gcs_geopandas().geo_data_frame_to_parquet(geo_data_frame, "gs://path/to/your/file.parquet")

-next few months.
+DEPRECATED: siuba will be removed from calitp_data_analysis after version 2025.8.10 and other shared code within the next few months.
 Use SQLAlchemy and Pandas or GeoPandas functions directly instead. siuba uses these under the hood.

-siuba is a tool that allows the same analysis code to run on a pandas DataFrame,
+siuba is a tool that allows the same analysis code to run on a pandas DataFrame, as well as generate SQL for different databases.
+It supports most pandas Series methods analysts use.
+See the siuba docs for more information.

 The examples below go through the basics of using siuba, collecting a database query to a local DataFrame, and showing SQL test queries that siuba code generates.

-Basic query#
+Basic Queries#

 from calitp_data_analysis.sql import query_sql